 "Grant" a payment made to you by PayPal Giving Fund in support of your organisation's charitable purposes.

-"Listing" an item for sale on eBay listed by a Community Seller or you.
+"Listing" an item for sale on an online marketplace, such as eBay, listed by a Community Seller.

 "Mission Statement" a statement describing your organisation, its purposes and objectives in accordance with our guidelines.